-The consolidated entity assesses impairment at each reporting date by evaluating conditions specific to the consolidated entity that may lead to impairment of assets.
+The Group assesses impairment at each reporting date by evaluating conditions specific to the Group that may lead to impairment of assets.
 Where an impairment trigger exists, the recoverable amount of the asset is determined.
 When assessing impairment of exploration and evaluation assets, the carrying amount of exploration and evaluation is compared to its recoverable amount.
 The estimated recoverable amount is used to determine the extent of the impairment loss (if any).